Laminaria digitata: Ecology

 Laminaria digitata is found mostly on exposed sites on shores in the lower littoral where it may form extensive meadows and can be the dominant algal species.
 It has a fairly high intrinsic growth rate compared to other algae, 5.5% per day, and a carrying capacity of about 40 kg wet weight per square meter.
 It may reach lengths of about 4 m.
 It overlaps to a small degree in distribution with Fucus serratus and Alaria esculenta.
 It is highly susceptible to grazing by sea urchins, among other species.
 It has low and high light limitation values of about 5 and 70 W per square meter respectively.
 Its distribution is also limited by salinity, wave exposure, temperature, desiccation and general stress.
 These and other attributes of the alga are summarized in the publications listed below.

 It is a known host of the pathogenic fungus Phycomelaina laminariae.

 Uses

-Laminaria digitata is harvested offshore of France and Morocco for use in manufacturing alginic acid.
-It is used as an ingredient in some cosmetics.
+Laminaria digitata is harvested offshore of France, Morocco and Ireland.
+Mostly it is used for manufacturing alginic acid.
+It is used as an ingredient in some cosmetics or (such as in Northern Ireland, Rathlin island) as an ingredient for food industry.

 It was traditionally used as a fertiliser and spread on the land.
 In the 18th century it was burnt to extract the potash it contained for use in the glass industry.
 In the 19th century it was used for the extraction of iodine.

-Historically, the dried stalks of L digitata, called sea-tangle tents were used in traditional medicine an abortifacient and for mechanically inducing labour.
+Historically, the dried stalks of L digitata, called sea-tangle tents were used in traditional medicine as an abortifacient and for mechanically inducing labour.